benjnguyen/pedestrian-bike-data/README.md

-# Pedestrian And Bike Crash Data - Dataset
+# Pedestrian And Bike Crash Data - Dataset (Public Safety)
-# Information gathered in the interest of public safety

 Data exploration over St. Paul publicly available data on pedestrian and bike crashes using R packages tidyverse and ggplot2.
 The data is .csv format and exported into R for analysis.